AxelBilla/mExtras/README.md

 ### Activity
-Checks if user has sent a message in the last week, if not removes the activity role **[Once every hour]**
+Checks if user has sent a message in the last week, if not remove the activity role **[Once every hour]**
 </br></br>